• Skip to primary navigation

 Jades are a great choice for those looking to add some desert-inspired vibes to their plant collections.
 Not only are these succulents hardy and robust, they are super low maintenance, and come in so many different cultivars that they also add a broad spectrum of visual interest to any room or patio garden.

-Whether you go with one that boasts waxy green leaves, or opt for the silver, rippled, speckled, tubular, or red-edged foliage, we’ve put together an easy to follow guide to help you keep your jade plants flourishing.
+Whether you go with one that boasts waxy green leaves, or opt for the silver, rippled, speckled, tubular, or red-edged foliage, we’ve put together an easy to follow guide to help you grow a jade plant.

 6 Tips for Growing and Caring for Jade Plants